giantswarm/releases/azure/v12.0.0/README.md

 This is the first release to support kubernetes 1.17 on Azure.

 As of this release NGINX Ingress Controller App is optional and not pre-installed component on Azure.
-Upgrading existing clusters with pre-installed NGINX will leave NGINX unchanged.
 This allows NGINX App installations to be managed independently from the base platform lifecycle.
+It is both benefit but also new responsibility to keep NGINX App installations up-to-date separately from rest of the cluster.
-It also enables use of other ingress controller alternatives without wasting resources where NGINX is not the preferred option.
+Making NGINX optional enables use of other ingress controller alternatives without wasting resources where NGINX is not the preferred option.
+Upgrading existing tenant clusters with pre-installed NGINX will leave NGINX unchanged.
+Existing NGINX App custom resources will still have `giantswarm.io/managed-by: cluster-operator` label, but it will be ignored.
+The label will be cleaned up at a later point after all tenant clusters have been upgraded and Azure platform releases older than v12.0.0 archived.

 Apart from these important changes, there have been a high number of changes under the hood, including a few important security fixes coming from upstream projects we upgraded.